orbitdb/field-manual/01_Tutorial/02_Managing_Data.md

 }
 ```

+> **Note:** We hope you like the original Metroid NES game, or at least the music from it!

 #### What just happened?

+You wrote and tested a function that allows users to add new sheet music to the database.

 - `piecesDb.put({ ... })` is the most important line here.
 This call takes an object to sture and returns a _mutlihash_, which is the hash of the content added to IPFS.
 - `node.dag.get(hash)` is a function that takes a Content ID (CID) and returns content.